-Figure 4: Cross section through the T2 target showing outcropping porphyry stockwork area with anomalous copper gold and molybdenum, coincident with a large area of weakly conductive material.
+Figure 1: North-South section through the T2 target, showing outcropping porphyry stockwork near the collar of holes EPDD023/024 in the area of anomalous copper, gold and molybdenum in soils and coincident with a large area of weakly conductive material.
+This conductive body expands and strengthens southward and extends 800m south of the 767m-long intersection in hole EPDD024 that cuts the conductive body orthogonally.
 Two drill holes are planned and shown on section.
-These will be drilled during October-November.